 What kind of paperwork is needed?

-Under Paperwork we have gathered all the paperwork we have for ourselves and our boat.
+Under Paperwork we have gathered all the paperwork we had for ourselves and our boat.
 Our biggest challenge related to paperwork so far has been insurance for such an old boat as ours is, more about that HERE.

 What does it cost to go sailing?